 Note: The adult child coverage mandate only applies to certain types of health plans, such as major medical insurance.
 It does not apply to HIPAA excepted benefits, such as disability, cancer, hospital indemnity, or accident insurance.
-Click here for more information about the types of benefits that are exempt from the Health Care Reform plan design mandates.
+Click here for more information about the types of benefits that are exempt from the ACA plan design mandates.

 Adult Children Hot Topics & FAQs

 - Under the special enrollment rules, must the plan allow other family members to enroll or only the adult child who had previously aged out of the plan?